karmaniverous/blog/_posts/2022-12-29-nextjs-template.md

 - Configured to act as a front end & authentication client for my [AWS API Template](https://github.com/karmaniverous/aws-api-template) on the back end.

-- Fully integrated applicaion state management with the [Redux Toolkit](https://redux-toolkit.js.org/), including support for difficult-to-serialize types like `Date` & `BigInt`.
+- Fully integrated application state management with the [Redux Toolkit](https://redux-toolkit.js.org/), including support for difficult-to-serialize types like `Date` & `BigInt`.

 - Responsive UX with [Semantic UI React](https://react.semantic-ui.com/) with LESS theme overrides enabled & ready for input!